serjKim/Memo/README.md

     * [ ] Authorization
     * [ ] Database
     * [x] CSRF token
-        - provided by the api, can be rendered with index.html but webpack-dev-server should support this
+        - provided by a cookie, can be rendered with index.html but webpack-dev-server should support this
     * Memo
         - [x] Get all